-Race 2 distance: 2/3 of Race 1 distance, Original grid, All riders may restart, Motorcycles may be repaired or changed, refuelling permitted.
+Race 2 distance = 2/3 of Race 1 distance, Original grid, All riders may restart, Motorcycles may be repaired or changed, refuelling permitted.

-a) Completed at least 2/3 of Race 2 distance = result declared, full Championship points.

-- b) Completed less than 2/3 Race 2 distance = result declared, Championship points as follows: - Less than 3 laps completed in Race 2, race cancelled = no points, - Completed 3 laps or more but less than 50% of original race distance = half points, - Completed 50% or more of original race distance = full points. - 2.
+- a) Completed at least 2/3 of Race 2 distance = result declared, full Championship points. - b) Completed less than 2/3 Race 2 distance = result declared, Championship points as follows: - Less than 3 laps completed in Race 2, race cancelled = no points, - Completed 3 laps or more but less than 50% of original race distance = half points, - Completed 50% or more of original race distance = full points. - 2.
 Race 1 completed 3 laps but less than 2/3 Race 1 distance: Race 2 started with:

-Race 2 distance: laps required to complete 2/3 of Race 1 distance, Grid from Race 1 result, Only finishers of Race 1 may restart, Motorcycles may be repaired or changed, refuelling permitted.
+Race 2 distance = laps required to complete 2/3 of Race 1 distance (minimum 5 laps),

+Grid from Race 1 result,

+Only finishers of Race 1 may restart,

+Motorcycles may be repaired or changed, refuelling permitted.
-- a) Completed at least 2/3 of Race 2 distance = result declared, full Championship points. - b) Completed at least 3 laps but less than 2/3 Race 2 distance = result declared, Championship points as follows, counting laps from Race 1 + Race 2: - Completed less than 50% of original race distance = half points, - Completed 50% or more of original race distance = full points. - c) Completed less than 3 laps = Race 2 null, results from Race 1 with Championship points as follows: - Completed less than 50% of original race distance = half points, - Completed 50% or more of original race distance = full points.

-3. In principle there is no provision for a third race start.
+- a) Completed at least 2/3 of Race 2 distance = result declared, full Championship points. - b) Completed at least 3 laps but less than 2/3 Race 2 distance = result declared, Championship points as follows, counting laps from Race 1 + Race 2: - Completed less than 50% of original race distance = half points, - Completed 50% or more of original race distance = full points. - c) Completed less than 3 laps = Race 2 null, results from Race 1 with Championship points as follows: - Completed less than 50% of original race distance = half points, - Completed 50% or more of original race distance = full points. - 3.
+In principle there is no provision for a third race start.
 However, Race Direction has overriding authority in exceptional circumstances of force majeure when no previous race(s) have yielded a result, taking into account track conditions and the event schedule.

-RACE 1 RACE 2 Result Points (% of original distance) Race2 Distance = 2/3 Race1 distance Race2 less than 50% original = Half points Original grid, all riders may start Race2 at least 50% original = Full points Less than 3 laps Race cancelled No Points Less than 3 laps - Race2 less than 50% Race1 distance = Half Points At least 3 laps but less than 2/3 Race2 distance Race 2 result stands Race2 at least 50% Race1 distance = Full Points At least 2/3 of Race2 distance.
-Result Declared Full Points Impossible to restart Race 1 Race cancelled No Points Race2 distance = laps to complete 2/3 Race1 laps s Total laps of races s of more than 3 laps: less than 50% original = Half Points Grid = Race1 result, only Race1 finishers may start Total laps of races of more than 3 laps: at least 50% original = Full Points Less than 3 laps Race1 less than 50% Race1 distance = Half Points At least 2 lans but less than 2/2 Race 1 result stands Race1 at least 50% Race1 distance = Full Points At least 3 laps but less than 2/3 - At least 3 laps but less than 2/3 Race2 distance Race1 + Race 2 = less than 50% Race1 distance = Half Points At least 3 laps but less than 2/3 Race2 distance Race 2 result stands e1 + Race 2 = at least 50% Race1 distance = Full Poi At least 2/3 of Race2 distance.
-Result Declared Full Points At least 2/3 OF Race2 distance.
-Result Declared Race1 less than 50% Race1 distance = Half Points Impassible to restart Dage 1 Race 1 result stands Race1 ess than 50% Race1 distance = Hait Points Impossible to restart Race 1 At least 2/3 of Race1 distance Result Declared Full Points
+RACE 1 RACE 2 Result Points (% of original distance) Race2 Distance = 2/3 Race1 distance Race2 less than 50% original = Half points Original grid, all riders may start Race2 at least 50% original = Full points Less than 3 laps Race cancelled No Points Less than 3 laps - Race2 less than 50% Race1 distance = Half Points At least 3 laps but less than 2/3 Race2 distance Race 2 result stands Race2 at least 50% Race1 distance = Full Points A least 3 laps but less than 2/3 Nace2 distance Race 2 lesuit stallus Racez at least 50 % Race Fulstance - Full Folints At least 2/3 of Race2 distance.
+Result Declared Full Points Impossible to restart Race 1 Race cancelled No Points Race2 distance = laps to complete 2/3 Race1 laps s Total laps of races s of more than 3 laps: less than 50% original = Half Points Grid = Race1 result, only Race1 finishers may start Total laps of races of more than 3 laps: at least 50% original = Full Points Race1 less than 50% Race1 distance = Half Points Less than 3 laps Race 1 result stands Race1 at least 50% Race1 distance = Full Points At least 3 laps but less than 2/3 At least 3 laps but less than 2/3 Race2 distance Race1 + Race 2 = less than 50% Race1 distance = Half A least 3 laps but less than 2/3 Nace2 distance Race 2 result stands e1 + Race 2 = at least 50% Race1 distance = Full Points At least 2/3 of Race2 distance.
+Result Declared Full Points Race1 less than 50% Race1 distance = Half Points Impossible to restart Race 1 Race 1 result stands Race1 at least 50% Race1 distance = Full Points At least 2/3 of Race1 distance Result Declared Full Points